Bennybenassius/RV32I-Team15/Personal_Statements/Benny_Zong_Liu/Benny_Zong_Liu.md

 ### Version 2: Pipelining

 I was responsible for creating the F-stage of the pipelining CPU.
-The planning and work division was done by Yueming Wang (@rrroooyyywang).
+The planning and work division was done by **Yueming Wang** (@rrroooyyywang).
 Making the stage was a rather straightforward process since the underlying code was already done, and I just needed to correctly name the input and output of the new module according to the naming convention established.
 I also modified my `F1.s` to contain appropriate `nop` intructions to prevent data hazards when testing the program on the CPU.

-Working with Deniz (@DenizzG), we linked together the relevant pipeline registers with my F-stage.
+Working with **Deniz** (@DenizzG), we linked together the relevant pipeline registers with my F-stage.
 There were some inconsistencies with the naming which were fixed with our regular meetup sessions that consolidated all changes.
-Me and **Adrian** also created the new `top.sv` top level file to tie together all the new modules (F, D, E, M and W).
+Me and **Adrian** (@adrianyk) also created the new `top.sv` top level file to tie together all the new modules (F, D, E, M and W).
 This was a tedious process where all signals bit lengths and module i/o needed to be identified and debugged.

 Lastly, I worked together with **Adrian** to implement the additional logic needed to implement `JALR` and `JAL`.
 Since there is now an alternate source of `PC` from the `ALUResult` line.
 We solved this by simply applying a MUX to the signals and choosing the appropriate input to `PC` accordingly.
 By doing this, we eliminate the need for a complex logic gate design that would otherwise do the same thing.